-Signs are made by local school students after they learn about the Delaware Bay ecosystem.
-A selection of signs are installed on the beaches, but can be displayed in public spaces, businesses, or yards.
-Join us to help raise awareness and share important conservation messages about shorebirds and horseshoe crabs.
+Signs will be made by local school students after they learn about the Delaware Bay ecosystem.
+They can be displayed in public spaces, businesses, or homes.
+They will help raise awareness and share an important conservation message.

 Making a difference on the Delaware Bay is as easy as rescuing a stranded horseshoe crab.
 Horseshoe crabs often become stranded, overturned, or impinged behind natural and man-made structures and need a little help to get back to the Bay.

 For Delaware beaches, go to Just flip ‘em!®.

 For New Jersey beaches, go to reTURN the Favor for guidance on how to work on closed beaches, collect data, and participate in an event.

 If you have a group that wants to volunteer, please contact us.

 Don’t forget to check our Resources for several tools for planning trips including finding other things to do, where to stay and eat, and other helpful tips.

 Through May and June, there will be six horseshoe crab tagging and tag re-sighting events on Fortescue and Moore’s Beaches in Cumberland County; and on Reed’s, Cook’s, Kimble’s, and Pierce’s Point Beaches in Cape May County.